NVIDIA/NeMo-RL/docs/guides/eval.md

     --dcp-ckpt-path results/grpo/step_170/policy/weights/ \
     --hf-ckpt-path results/grpo/hf
 ```
-*Note: Adjust the paths according to your training output directory structure.*
+> **Note:** Adjust the paths according to your training output directory structure.

 Once the conversion is complete, you can override the `generation.model_name` to point to the directory containing the converted HF model in [this section](#run-evaluation-script).

-### Prepare Configuration
+### Prepare the Evaluation Configuration
-**Override with custom settings**
+**Override with Custom Settings**

-To run the evaluation, you can use the [default configuration file](../../examples/configs/eval.yaml) or specify a custom one or override some settings via command line.
+To run the evaluation, you can use the [default configuration file](../../examples/configs/eval.yaml).
+Alternatively, you can specify a custom one or override some settings via the command line.

 The default configuration employs greedy sampling to evaluate Qwen2.5-Math-1.5B-Instruct on AIME-2024.